tpascarella/sr50/docs/equipment/cash-on-hand.md

 It's also useful to have a stack of $20s hidden away somewhere.
 If your car gets towed, or anything else comes up that you can't use a card for, this is useful.

-## Debit Card
+## ATM/Debit Card

-If you aren't willing to keep cash on hand, at least be able to grab some from the ATM at a moment's notice.
+If you aren't willing to keep cash on hand, you at least need to be able to grab some from the ATM at a moment's notice.

 >Increase Your Savings Rate